 2.2.
 Sampling and preliminary processing

 Fifteen kilograms of F1 (Cobra) tomatoes were purchased from the main market in Daloa.
-The fruit were sorted to select those that were firm and greenish-red, and then packed in a PET bag for the rest of the experiment.
-Once in the laboratory, the fruit were disinfected by being soaked in 1% sodium hypochlorite solution and then rinsed with plain water.
-They were then dried using Joseph paper (Lépengué, 1999).
+The fruits were sorted to select those that were firm and greenish-red, then packed in a PET bag for the rest of the experiment.
+In the laboratory, the fruits were disinfected by soaking in a 1% sodium hypochlorite solution , rinsed with water and dried with Joseph paper (Lépengué, 1999).
 Finally, the fruit were divided equally into four subsamples for the preservation process.

 2.3.
 Conduct of the experiment

 The tomatoes were preserved using two preservation techniques (coating and covering) and two different substrates: ash and charcoal powder.
 The first technique involved coating two tomato subsamples, one with ash and one with charcoal powder.
-These were arranged in a single layer in cardboard boxes lined with Joseph paper, spaced 2 cm apart.
-The boxes were stored at room temperature in a cool, well-ventilated place (see Figure 2).
+These were arranged in a single layer in cardboard boxes lined with Joseph paper, spaced 2 cm apart, and stored at room temperature in a cool, well-ventilated place (see Figure 2).

 The second technique involved completely covering two tomato subsamples, one with ash and one with charcoal powder.
-This was done using cardboard boxes in which a thin layer of the respective substrate had been placed beforehand.
+This was done using cardboard boxes with a thin layer of the respective substrate placed beforehand.
 The tomatoes were arranged in alternating layers with the substrate until five layers of tomatoes were obtained.
 These boxes were then stored at room temperature, away from direct sunlight (Figure 3).

-It should be noted that the substrates used in this study (ash from wood combustion and charcoal powder) were sieved several times and then sterilised for 24 hours in an oven at 105 °C. Observations were made every seven days until softening, wilting, or fungal growth appeared.
+It should be noted that the substrates used in this study (ash from wood combustion and charcoal powder) were sieved several times and then sterilized for 24 hours in an oven at 105 °C. Observations were made every seven days until softening, wilting, or fungal growth appeared.
 At each observation, three fruits were removed from each subsample for physical and chemical analysis.
-It is important to note that a preliminary analysis was also carried out on a few fruits to determine their initial characteristics.
+A preliminary analysis was also carried out on a few fruits to determine their initial characteristics.
 To assess mass loss, three other fruits were selected and monitored throughout the process.

 Photo A Photo B